zp4rker/sirah-journal/al-rahiq_al-makhtum/topics/0005-the_lineage_and_family_of_muhammad.md

 Ahh, it was Hāshim who started the bi-yearly Quraysh trade caravans; for some reason I thought it was Quṣay but I guess he can't have all the glory lol.
 Hmm, Hāshim had 9 children yet the only one we hear of is 'Abd al-Muṭṭalib; I wonder if the descendants of the others survived or not.

-> Al-Muttalib saked her to send the boy with him to Makkah, but she refused.
-He managed to convice her saying: "Your son is going to Makkah to restore his father's authority, and to live in the vicinity of the Sacred House."
+> Al-Muttalib asked her to send the boy with him to Makkah, but she refused.
+He managed to convince her saying: "Your son is going to Makkah to restore his father's authority, and to live in the vicinity of the Sacred House."

 According to this book, the transportation of 'Abd al-Muṭṭalib was a peaceful and mutual arrangement however I've actually heard otherwise: I've heard that al-Muṭṭalib actually had to kidnap 'Abd al-Muṭṭalib in order to bring him to Makkah.
 I guess I'll probably found more about this when I get into the other works.

+Edit: It seems I was wrong about there being a kidnapping and al-Muṭṭalib successfully convinced Salmā to let Shaybah go.

 > 'Abdul-Muttalib received the men and invited them to go to his house but Abu Sa'd said: "Not before I meet Nawfal."
 He found Nawfal sitting with some old men of Quraish in the shade of Al-Ka'bah.
 Abu Sa'd drew his sword and said: "I swear by Allâh that if you don't restore to my nephew what you have taken, I will kill you with this sword."